Join broadcaster Sandy Burnett on a trip through the world of classical music from the medieval era to the present day.

-The course covers a thousand years of classical music, taking us from the Medieval and Renaissance periods through Baroque, Classical, Romantic and twentieth-century right up to what’s happening in classical music today.
+The six-part course covers a thousand years of classical music, taking us from the Medieval and Renaissance periods through Baroque, Classical, Romantic and twentieth-century right up to what’s happening in classical music today.
 Sandy will explain the nuts and bolts of classical music – notation, form, and tonality – and discuss how composers went about the process of shaping their works.
-And armed with his trusty iPad and docking station, he’ll play recorded examples, and produce scores and instruments by way of illustration.

 Lesson one: Medieval and Renaissance.
 Two important events kickstart our journey: music started to be written down rather than passed on by ear and single-line melodies gave way to music for many voices at once, or polyphony.
 Today’s playlist includes the medieval sounds of Hildegarde of Bingen and Guillaume de Machaut, the glassy perfection of Palestrina, the earthy delights of the madrigal, and the sonorous blend of the viol consort.